-Hazelcast also supports file system persistence via the Hot Restart feature as well as abstractions for persisting to arbitrary data storages, such as SQL databases.
+Hazelcast IMDG also supports file system persistence via the Hot Restart feature as well as abstractions for persisting to designated data stores, such as SQL databases.

-Hazelcast also includes official support for Memcached protocol.
+Hazelcast IMDG also includes official support for Memcached protocol.

 Let’s say you have stored a hundred gigabytes worth of data in your cache and you need to quickly find all the photos that were taken around a certain location.

-Simply fetching the data from the server to the client and then extracting the metadata on the client side might work, but it will take quite a lot of time and will also cause memory pressures on client
+Simply fetching the data from the server to the client, and then extracting the metadata on the client side might work, but it will take quite a lot of time, and will also cause memory pressure on client.

-A better way to achieve this is to send the extraction logic to the servers that store the actual data and let them work in parallel, with less data exchanged over the wire.
+It is better to send the extraction logic to the servers that store the actual data and let them work in parallel, with less data exchanged over the wire.

-This can be done in both Hazelcast and Redis.
+This can be done in both Hazelcast IMDG and Redis.

-Hazelcast has a Distributed Execution Service, which is a special implementation of java.util.concurrent.ExecutorService that allows one to distribute computation tasks written in Java among several physical machines.
-Depending on the use case, the tasks can be routed to cluster nodes in a few different ways — randomly, based on address, or based on key ownership.
+Hazelcast IMDG has a Distributed Execution Service, which is a special implementation of java.util.concurrent.ExecutorService that allows one to distribute computation tasks written in Java among several physical machines.
+Depending on the use case, the tasks can be routed to cluster nodes in a few different ways: randomly, based on address, or based on key ownership.

-Hazelcast supports predicate API for locating the map entries by value attributes.
+Hazelcast IMDG supports predicate API for locating the map entries by value attributes.

 Redis does not support querying directly, but makeshift solutions can be done using sorted sets.